 FRIENDSHIP and social experience through regular peer gatherings.
 Reduce isolation, perceived stigma plus builds friendship and trust through regular contact with the group

-Ultimately our Groups aim to support self-esteem and, confidence and self-empowerment, to determine your own life independently, including areas of physical and mental health, relationships, employment, finance, housing, special interests and self-reliance.
+Ultimately our Gatherings aim to support self-esteem and, confidence and self-empowerment, to determine your own life independently, including areas of physical and mental health, relationships, employment, finance, housing, special interests and self-reliance.
 It could be regarded as a social networking program for Aspergers - without therapy.

 Our Meeting Schedule